NeowayLabs/neowaylabs.github.io/_posts/2022-01-19-neoways-ml-platform.md

 ---
 author: brenocosta
-title: "Building the Neoway's Machine Learning Platform with Product Thinking"
+title: "Building the Neoway's ML Platform with a Team-First Approach and Product Thinking"
 categories:
   - machine-learning
 tags: